ICTU/sonar/README.md

     npm i sonar-scanner
     ./node_modules/sonar-scanner/bin/sonar-scanner -Dproject.settings=sonar-project.properties

-## Create rules txt file from SonarQubes qualiy profile backup (xml)
+## Create rules txt file from SonarQubes quality profile backup (xml)

 In order to make import of existing profiles easier, there is an XSLT transformation file provided: profile_backup_transform.xslt

 Go to profiles page in your SonarQube, backup a profile to an xml file and transform it.